NSombekke/DL2-GVP/README.md

 python run_atom3d.py LEP --test models/LEP/Transformer/42/LEP_0000000000.0000000_00_TF.pt --seed 42 --batch 2 --transformer
 ```
 Make sure to use the --transformer flag if you want to test a transformer model.
 Same holds for Transformer with bert models.

+### Trained model
+We uploaded the best performing models (for MSP and SMP the last checkpoint) for one seed for each task on [gdrive](https://drive.google.com/drive/folders/1oGS5stOltkyswgspq16Dn33lSzdDHBL2?usp=sharing)